Deafness and hearing loss

 - immunizing adolescent girls and women of reproductive age against rubella before pregnancy;

-- screening for and treating syphilis and other infections in pregnant women;
+- preventing cytomegalovirus infections in expectant mothers through good hygiene; screening for and treating syphilis and other infections in pregnant women;

-- improving antenatal and perinatal care, including promotion of safe childbirth;
+- strengthening maternal and child health programmes, including promotion of safe childbirth;

-- avoiding the use of ototoxic drugs, unless prescribed and monitored by a qualified physician;
+- avoiding the use of particular drugs which may be harmful to hearing, unless prescribed and monitored by a qualified physician;

-- referring babies with high risk factors (such as those with a family history of deafness, those born with low birth weight, birth asphyxia, jaundice or meningitis) for early assessment of hearing, prompt diagnosis and appropriate management, as required; and
+- referring infants at high risk, such as those with a family history of deafness or those born with low birth weight, birth asphyxia, jaundice or meningitis, for early assessment of hearing, to ensure prompt diagnosis and appropriate management, as required;

 Identification and management

-Early detection and intervention is the most important factor in minimizing the impact of hearing loss on a child’s development and educational achievements.
+Early detection and intervention are crucial to minimizing the impact of hearing loss on a child’s development and educational achievements.
 In infants and young children with hearing loss, early identification and management through infant hearing screening programmes can improve the linguistic and educational outcomes for the child.
 Children with deafness should be given the opportunity to learn sign language along with their families.

-Pre-school, school and occupational screening for ear diseases and hearing loss can also be effective for early identification and management of hearing loss.
+Pre-school, school and occupational screening for ear diseases and hearing loss is an effective tool for early identification and management of hearing loss.

 People who develop hearing loss can learn to communicate through development of lip-reading skills, use of written or printed text, and sign language.
 Teaching in sign language will benefit children with hearing loss, while provision of captioning and sign language interpretation on television will facilitate access to information.

 Officially recognizing national sign languages and increasing the availability of sign language interpreters are important actions to improve access to sign language services.
-Human rights legislation and other protections can also help ensure better inclusion for people with hearing loss.
+Encouraging organizations of people with hearing loss, parents and family support groups; and strengthening human rights legislation can also help ensure better inclusion for people with hearing loss.

-- technical support to Member States in development and implementation of national plans for primary ear and hearing care;
+- providing technical support to Member States in development and implementation of national plans for hearing care;

-- providing technical resources and guidance for training of health-care workers on primary ear and hearing care;
+- providing technical resources and guidance for training of health-care workers on hearing care;

 - developing and disseminating recommendations to address the major preventable causes of hearing loss;

-- raising awareness about the level, causes and impact of hearing loss as well as the opportunities for prevention, identification and management;
+- undertaking advocacy to raise awareness about the prevalence, causes and impact of hearing loss as well as opportunities for prevention, identification and management;

 For more information contact